3.1 Understanding Object-Oriented Programming

 A Class specifies the behavior of all of its instances.
 It is useful to be able to say this object is like that object, but with these differences.
 We do this in Smalltalk by having classes inherit instance state and behavior from their parent Class.
 This child, or subclass then specifies just the instance state and behavior that is different from its parent, retaining all the unmodified behaviours.

-This aspect of object oriented programming is called inheritance.
+This aspect of object-oriented programming is called inheritance.
 In Cuis-Smalltalk, each class inherits from one parent class.

 In Smalltalk, we say that each object decides for itself how it responds to a message.
 This is called polymorphism.
 The same message selector may be sent to objects of different Classes.
 The shape (morph) of the computation is different depending on the specific class of the many (poly) possible classes of the object receiving the message.